ColinMelendez/flake-templates/templates/pnpm/README.md

 This is the standard Nix fixed-output workflow and guarantees hermetic, cacheable installs.

-This process captures both simple source-code deps from npm, as well as the built outputs of some packages like eslint, vite, and typescript.
-Simply approve the builds as you normally would with pnpm, and the built results will be captured for the flake.
+This process also works for packages that have built sub-deps.
+Simply approve the builds as you normally would with pnpm.

 ---